substrait-io/substrait-validator/tests/README.md

 Test descriptions
 -----------------

-Tests can currently only be described using YAML (TODO: also support JSOM when this stabilizes).
+Tests can currently only be described using YAML (TODO: also support JDOT when this stabilizes).
 Any `*.yaml` file found recursively in the `tests` folder (that isn't a generated file, so not `*.test.*.yaml`) is a test case.